 Rest assured, the reason behind the failure to reply isn’t personal.
 It can be the result of algorithms rejecting your resume before a human even sees it.
 That’s right — the hours you spent dressing up that resume is all for naught.

-Companies implement AI to weed out candidates, and if you don’t know how to get through these bots, then you’ll be stuck handing in resumes personally.
 Here’s a look at what resume elements can cause your elimination from the applicant pool, and what you can do to get it into the hands of a real person.
+This tip is brought to you by our sponsor, LinkedIn.
+If you’re hiring, read until the end for a great offer to find your best superstar employee.

 Eight things I hate about you